kubevirt/kubevirt-tutorial/labs/lab1/lab1.md

 ## Student Connection Process

-In this lab, OpenShift is already installed via [openshift-ansible](https://github.com/openshift/openshift-ansible) and running.
+In this section, we review how to connect how to your instance

 ### Find your GCP Instance

 This lab is designed to accommodate many students.
 As a result, each student will be given a VM running on GCP with nested virtualization, 4 vcpus and 12Gb of RAM.

+No GCP knowledge is required.

-The naming convention for the lab VMs is:
+The naming convention for the lab VMs is: **student\<number\>**.cnvlab.gce.sysdeseng.com

-**student\<number\>**.cnvlab.gce.sysdeseng.com

 You will be assigned a number by the instructor.